genryjiang/qnx-setup/README.md

 ## Developing and Building QNX Code on VSCode

 To create a QNX-Project (Equivalent to a ROS2 Package) on VSCode, right click the file explorer, hover over QNX, and select "Build New QNX Project"

+[NOTE]: Source the QNX SDP Environment on the terminal that you open VSCode with.
+I think the extension does this anyway when it opens a workspace though (need more time to investigate this).

 <img src="images/createNewProject.png" alt="page" width="2500"/>